Chart Color Schemes

 Hawthorn has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 53 projects likely to affect the area.
-Notable ones include Michael Tuck Stand and Glenferrie Oval Revitalisation, Scotch Hill Gardens, Hawthorn Station Activity Centre Development, and Richmond Riverside.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 53 projects likely impacting the region.
+Notable initiatives include Michael Tuck Stand and Glenferrie Oval Revitalisation, Scotch Hill Gardens, Hawthorn Station Activity Centre Development, and Richmond Riverside.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.